sstone/amqp-client/README.md

 ### Distributed Worker Pattern

 This is one of the simplest but most useful pattern: using a shared queue to distributed work among consumers.
-The broker will load-balance messsages between these consumers using round-robin distribution, which can be combined with 'prefetch' channel settings.
+The broker will load-balance messages between these consumers using round-robin distribution, which can be combined with 'prefetch' channel settings.
 Setting 'prefetch' to 1 is very useful if you need resource-based (CPU, ...) load-balancing.
-You will typicall use explicit ackowledgments and ack messages once they have been processed and the response has been sent.
+You will typically use explicit acknowledgments and ack messages once they have been processed and the response has been sent.
 This way, if your consumer fails to process the request or is disconnected, the broker will re-send the same request to another consumer.

 ``` scala